-It is probably the most well-known tourist sight on our list of best 15 attractions in Maramures that you must see.
+It is probably the most well-known tourist sight on our list of the best 15 attractions that you must see when you visit Maramures.
 Unlike most graveyards in the world, the Merry Cemetery of Sapanta has a unique approach to death, seeing it as a celebration of a life that ended rather than a tragic event.
 It all started in the 1930s when Stan Ion Patras carved his first oak cross.
 Each cross in the cemetery is painted in a particular shade of blue, now known as “Sapanta blue” and decorated with traditional motifs.
-On the cross there is also a picture, meant to illustrate a personality trait or a significant scene from the life of the person who died and a short, witty poem.
+On the cross, there is also a picture, meant to illustrate a personality trait or a significant scene from the life of the person who died and a short, witty poem.
 One of the most famous crosses in the graveyard is that of Stan Ion Patras himself, who passed away in 1977 and left his legacy to his apprentice:

 “Ever since boyhood

 I was called Stan Ion Patras.

 Good people hear what I have to say,